BEX-Express/BEX-API/source/includes/_tracking.md

 {
     "id": 0,
     "items": [
-    // first object is our data-definition object.
+    // first object is our data-definition object, identified by the groupingIndex == -1.
         {
             "id": 0,
             "dataTypeId": 4,